sighupio/furyctl/README.md

 make build
 ```

-3. You will find the binaries for Linux, Darwin (macOS) and Windows for your current architecture inside the `dist` folder:
+3. You will find the binaries for Linux and Darwin (macOS) for your current architecture inside the `dist` folder:

 ```console
 $ tree dist/furyctl_*/